• Skip to primary navigation

 Authentic Refried Beans

 Homemade authentic refried beans are so delicious and simple!
-2 ways to make - from dried beans (traditional) or from canned beans (the quickest).
+2 ways to make - using dry pinto beans (traditional) or canned (the quickest).

 5 from 3 votes